src.canns.models.basic

 Wu, S., Hamaguchi, K., & Amari, S. I. (2008).
 Dynamics and computation of continuous attractors.
 Neural computation, 20(4), 994-1025.

-Initializes the base 2D CANN model.
+Initializes the 2D CANN model.

 Parameters: